MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/install-az-ps.md

 ---
-title: Install Azure PowerShell with PowerShellGet
+title: Install Azure PowerShell 'Az' with PowerShellGet
-description: How to install Azure PowerShell with PowerShellGet
+description: How to install Azure PowerShell with PowerShellGet on Windows, macOS, and Linux.
 author: sptramer
 ms.author: sttramer
 manager: carmonm